 The Department of Veterans Affairs reports that there are 470,390 veterans living in Tennessee.
 Of these veterans, 116,490 are receiving disability compensation with another 7,450 receiving pensions, for a total of approximately $2.3 billion in compensation and benefits paid out in one recent fiscal year.

 If you are a disabled veteran in Tennessee, you could be entitled to tax-free VA disability benefits.
-For help applying for VA disability benefits, you need a law firm with the right experience and resources to fight for your rights.
+For help applying for VA disability benefits, you need an advocacy group with the right experience and resources to fight for your rights.

-The law firm of George Sink, P.A. represents veterans across Tennessee and helps them pursue all the VA disability benefits they are entitled to.
+Disabled Vets represents veterans across Tennessee and helps them pursue all the VA disability benefits they are entitled to.”

 Call us or fill out our online form now to schedule a free consultation.